MHantsche/friendly-collab-party-1/README.md

 ## Description of my project

 Hello, shall we work together on "GitHub" on our documents?
-This project/repository is used for the following purposese:
+This project/repository is used for the following purposes:
 - Learn about versions
 - Learn about collaboration
 - Work with GitHub